tkurtbond/tkurtbond.github.io/posts/2009/09/02/wanderlust-apel-semi-and-flim-development.rst

 Wanderlust development and the development of the emacs packages that it depends on (APEL, FLIM, and SEMI) feel like that to me.
 Some of them have web pages, but they're usually quite out of date.
-It can be difficult to their CVS repositories, and even more difficult to find the browse-able web interfaces to their CVS repositories.
+It can be difficult find to their CVS repositories, and even more difficult to find the browse-able web interfaces to their CVS repositories.
 Every time I want to look at the code, I have to figure this all out again, hence this post.